-Gray wire - Optional SCV connection (Speed-Controlled-Volume) - All DCIs have this feature that adjusts volume based on vehicle speed.
+Gray wire - Optional SCV connection (Speed-Controlled-Volume) - All DCIs have this feature which adjusts the volume based on vehicle speed.
 If you don't want to use it, simply insulate the DCI gray wire and it will be disabled.
-To use SCV you must extend the DCI gray wire and connect it to the vehicle speed signal wire located behind the passenger dash as shown in detail on page 4.
-You can then adjust the degree of volume compensation by following the SCV programming instructions on page 6.
+To use SCV you must extend the DCI gray wire and connect it to the vehicle speed signal wire located behind the passenger dash as shown in detail on the next page.
+You can then adjust the degree of volume compensation by following the SCV programming instructions on page 5.